INREBIC® (fedratinib) logo

 • slurred speech

-Blood clots in the veins of your legs (deep vein thrombosis, DVT) or lungs (pulmonary embolism, PE) have happened in people taking another JAK inhibitor for rheumatoid arthritis and may be life-threatening.
+Increased risk of blood clots in the veins of the legs (deep vein thrombosis, DVT) or lungs (pulmonary embolism, PE) have happened in people taking another JAK‐inhibitor for rheumatoid arthritis and may be life-threatening.
 Tell your healthcare provider right away if you have any signs and symptoms of blood clots during treatment with INREBIC, including:

 • swelling, pain, or tenderness in one or both legs